Monoclonal antibodyFDA-approvedFirst-line

 How it works

-Blocks the HER2 receptor on cancer cells, preventing growth signals and inhibiting cell division.
+Binds the HER2 receptor on cancer cells, blocking growth signals and flagging the cells for immune destruction.

 Cancer types